flow-typed/flow-typed/CONTRIBUTING.md

 Learn to export [es6](https://flow.org/en/docs/libdefs/creation/#toc-declaring-an-es-module) or [commonjs](https://flow.org/en/docs/libdefs/creation/#toc-declaring-a-commonjs-module) modules.

-#### Exporting types
+### Declaring types

-Types on the other hand when declared inside a module do not need to be explicitly exported as they will be exported automatically.
+Types in contract to variables when declared inside a module do not need to be explicitly exported as they will be exported automatically.

 These two will work the same
 ```js